Danny Jansen: Boston Red Sox

 On July 27, 2024, Jansen was traded to the Boston Red Sox in exchange for minor leaguers Cutter Coffey, Eddinson Paulino, and Gilberto Batista.
 Jansen was added to Boston's active roster the next day.

+Playing for both teams in the same game

 The June 26, 2024, game between the Blue Jays and the Red Sox was suspended due to rain in the second inning, with Jansen batting for the Blue Jays at the time.
 When the game resumed on August 26, Jansen, now a member of the Red Sox's active roster, became the first player in MLB history to play for both teams in the same game.
 Jansen re-entered the game as the Red Sox's catcher, with the Blue Jays' Daulton Varsho pinch hitting in Jansen's slot in the Blue Jays' batting order.
 After Varsho struck out in the top half of the second inning, Jansen came to bat in the bottom half of the same inning, lining out to first base.